The following structure is a very good, step-by-step method you can use on any ToK essay to get very high marks.

 (I've also done this for the TOK presentation, here).

-Second, take your KQ and choose three aspects of knowledge you’re going to relate it to: any of the Areas of Knowledge (Mathematics, Human sciences, Natural sciences, the Arts, Ethics, and History) or the Ways of Knowing (Sense perception, Reason, Emotion, Language).
+Second, take your KQ and choose two aspects of knowledge you’re going to relate it to: any of the Areas of Knowledge (Mathematics, Human sciences, Natural Sciences, the Arts, Ethics, Indigenous Knowledge Systems, Religious Knowledge Systems, or History) or the Ways of Knowing (Emotion, Faith, Sense perception, Reason, Imagination, Intuition, Language, Memory).
 Then you can explore these in your essay.

 However, if your lawyer was a ToK student they would also be explaining reasons why you might be guilty (the counterclaims).